Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention: Guided Attention

-In the synthesis stage, the attention matrix $A$ sometimes fails to look at the correct characters.
-Typical errors we observed were (1) it occasionally skipped several characters, and (2) it repeatedly read a same word twice or more.
-In order to make the system more robust, we heuristically modify the matrix $A$ to be `nearly diagonal,' by a simple rule as follows.
-We observed this device sometimes alleviated such misattentions. {\it Let $n_t$ be the position of the character to be read at $t$-th time frame; $n_t = \mathrm{argmax}_n A_{n, t}$.
-Comparing the current position $n_t$ and the previous position $n_{t-1}$, unless the difference $n_t - n_{t-1}$ is within the range $-1 \le n_t - n_{t-1} \le 3$, the current attention position forcibly set to $A_{n,t} = \delta_{n, n_{t-1}+1}$ $($Kronecker's delta$)$, to forcibly make the attention target incremental, i.e., $n_t - n_{t-1} = 1$. }
+At the synthesis stage, the attention matrix $A$ sometimes fails to focus on the correct characters.
+Typical errors we observed were (1) skipping several letters, and (2) repeating a same word twice or more.
+In order to make the system more robust, we heuristically modified the matrix $A$ to be `nearly diagonal,' by a simple rule as follows.
+We observed this method sometimes alleviated such failures.